Minecrafthackermau/Minecraft-Old-School/README.md

 ## Branches

-The Branches of the project with have different themes included:
+The Branches of the project will have different themes included:

 **Original**